zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 Additional tabs are used to organize optional settings specific to your resource.
 Tabs should have short names, typically a noun.

 #### Tags
-Many enterprise customers are starting to create subscription and resource group polices that require tagging resources at create time.
+Many enterprises are starting to create subscription and resource group polices that require tagging resources at create time.
 Not including the `Tags` tab will block those users from deploying resources using the portal.
 The `Tags` tab contains the tags control, which allows users to assign key value pairs to the selected Resource Types.

 ![alt-text](../media/top-extensions-create/Tags.png "Tags control")